-Fig. 3-3: Typical working environment - example only
+Fig. 3-4: Typical working environment - example only

 3. Determine the height of the robot according to your work environment.
 For optimal results, the robot's second joint should be at the same height as the workholding.
+If you use the Robotiq Pedestal, refer to the Pedestal section.

-Fig. 3-4: Set the height of the robot
+Fig. 3-5: Set the height of the robot